Tritonia-XS | Tritonia-S | Tritonia-M | Tritonia-F |

 The waveguide called Tritonia was one of the first ATH designs using the smooth curvature transition of the OS-SE[1] profile.
-It was originally designed with 1.4" throat and optimized for infinite baffle (or in-wall) conditions, and as such, depends on enclosure design.
+It was originally designed for a 1.4" throat and optimized for infinite baffle (or in-wall) conditions.
 At the time it was believed that to eliminate the on-axis problems associated with most round waveguides (of that time), one has to make the mouth less symmetric - elliptical or rectangular, for example.
-This was before the advent of the latest free-standing devices, but the original design is still pretty good and can be used in a typical loudspeaker enclosure, if that's what's preferred, for whatever reason.
+This was before the advent of the latest free-standing devices, but the original design is still quite good and can be used in a typical loudspeaker enclosure, if preferred for whatever reason.

-We believe that this set of waveguide kits can still make many audiophiles happy with its performance, especially in home theaters.
+We believe that this set of waveguide kits can still make many audiophiles happy, especially in home theaters.
 The smaller versions are also very well suited for nearfield monitors.
 The version "F" is a full-scale version of the original, intended for the most demanding, high-performance installations.
 All kits have been modified to be used with 1" compression drivers and also for a bit wider nominal coverage.

 Included in the packages are also STEP files, allowing further custom modifications of the models in any professional CAD software without loss of quality.